Columbia High School (Georgia)

-Columbia High School (CHS) is a four-year public high school located in unincorporated DeKalb County, Georgia, United States.
-It is in the Candler-McAfee census-designated place.
+Columbia High School (CHS) is a four-year public high school located in DeKalb County, Georgia, United States.
+It is in the Candler-McAfee neighborhood on the eastside of Atlanta.
 It is operated by DeKalb County Public Schools.

 It opened in 1966.
 In 1991, the Mathematics, Science and Technology Magnet Programs were established at Columbia, which gave students in the Metro Atlanta area an opportunity to have a more focus-based education in these areas.

 Columbia's mascot is the Eagle and its colors are orange and blue.
 The school motto is "One Team, One Dream!"

 The school was given the Georgia School of Excellence award in 1996.

 Extracurricular activities include athletics, marching and concert band, color guard, Future Business Leaders of America, Beta Club, and JROTC.

 The boundary of Columbia High School neighbors those of Southwest Dekalb High School, Towers High School, and McNair High School.

 Attendance zone

-The school serves portions of the Candler-McAfee CDP, Belvedere Park, and Panthersville CDPs.
+The school serves portions of the Candler-McAfee (Zone 6) CDP, Belvedere Park, and Panthersville CDPs.